MicrochipTech/fpga-hls-examples/Training1/readme.md

 ```
 Loop pipelining only applies to a specific loop in a C++ function.
 Meanwhile, function pipelining is applied to an entire C++ function and
-SmartHLS will automatically unrolls all loops in that function.
+SmartHLS will automatically unroll all loops in that function.

 ## SmartHLS Pipelining Hazards: Why Initiation Interval Cannot Always Be 1